 On 24 May 2008, Marie Cavallier married Prince Joachim of Denmark and, in connection with the wedding, became HRH Princess Marie, Countess of Monpezat.
 The wedding ceremony took place in Møgeltønder Church, and the wedding banquet was held at Schackenborg Castle.

-HH Prince Henrik Carl Joachim Alain, born on 4 May 2009, and HH Princess Athena Marguerite Françoise Marie born on 24 January 2012.
+HE Count Henrik Carl Joachim Alain, born on 4 May 2009, and HE Countess Athena Marguerite Françoise Marie born on 24 January 2012.

-Prince Joachim and Princess Marie and the couple’s two children, Prince Henrik and Princess Athena, reside in Paris.
+Prince Joachim and Princess Marie and the couple’s two children, Count Henrik and Countess Athena, reside in Paris.

 The Princess attended primary school in Paris in the years 1981-1989.
 In 1989, Her Royal Highness moved to Beau-Soleil International Boarding School in Villars, Switzerland and stayed there until the upper secondary examination in June 1993.